nzhiimah/week4/README.md

 2. clicked the **Choose File** button
 3. choose computer.jpg from the provided ZIP file
 4. clicked the **EXTRACT** button
-5. reviewed the results shown on the left side
+5. reviewed the results displayed on the left side

 **Result Found**
 - **Error** !
 Sorry :(